dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   inflation.
 To illustrate a fundamental debt concept, consider this: I borrow $100 from you today and agree to repay you in a year's time.
-  Since I repay you in nominal terms, like all debt contracts, with a 10% inflation rate, the \$100 I borrowed from you a year ago is effectively worth \$90 when I make the payment.
+  Since I repay you in nominal terms, like all debt contracts, with a 10% inflation rate, the $100 I borrowed from you a year ago is effectively worth $90 when I make the payment.
 As you can see, this situation benefits the borrower at the expense of the lender and forms a crucial part of why debt is so attractive in our modern economy.

-  Now, let\'s switch gears and introduce 10% deflation.
-That same \$100 we borrowed today would be worth \$110 when we repay it.
+  Now, let's switch gears and introduce 10% deflation.
+That same $100 we borrowed today would be worth $110 when we repay it.
 This poses a problem for the borrower, who would incur an additional cost to service the debt.
-If we extrapolate this logic to the \$33 trillion of publicly funded debt that the US government owes, we can understand why central economies are averse to deflation.
+If we extrapolate this logic to the $33 trillion of publicly funded debt that the US government owes, we can understand why central economies are averse to deflation.
 It would be catastrophic.
 From this scenario, we can conclude that deflation is